Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/01-R-Basics-Environment.md

 scores <- c(88, 92, 79, 95)
 ```

-After running the code above, the objects will appear in your environment.
+After running the code above, the objects will appear in your Environment pane.

 ---

 ## Viewing Objects in the Environment

-To see all objects currently stored in your environment:
+To display all current objects:

 ```r
 ls()